evoingram/evoingram/README.md

 - studied data structures and algorithms in the core curriculum, in CTCI, and via Leetcode [on the side](https://github.com/evoingram/endorsement), mostly in Python, for many, many hours.
 - studied 40-ish system designs to learn system architecture as well as reading Clean Architecture by Bob Martin and the scalability book by Ejsmont.
 - studied the Gang of Four book and a lot of YouTube videos to learn about object-oriented design patterns.
-- studied Clean Code and The Clean Coder by Bob Martin to learn how to write good code and how to be a true professional in the tech field.
+- studied Clean Code and The Clean Coder by Bob Martin to learn more about how to write good code and how to be a true professional in the tech field.

 For six of the nine months at Lambda, I went to school 40 hours a week, served as team lead in the evenings 16-20 hours per week, and ran my business in between.
 Now I've been endorsed by Lambda, and am seeking a position in the tech field.
 I will take my attitude, discipline, empathy, respect, problem-solving ability, teamwork, and grit with me wherever I land.
 If you hire me, I will always bring my A game, worth every penny and more.